 EI’s Competition Policy and Legal Reform Experience and Services

 The establishment and enforcement of competition laws is also an important part of a developing country’s transition to a market-based economy.
-EI economists have worked with countries in Latin America, Eastern Europe, and the former Soviet Union on establishing, writing, and enforcing competition laws.
-EI economists have also advised foreign governments on their antidumping laws.
-EI economists can further assist policy-makers by providing a perspective on the strategic environment, public policies, technological changes, and market developments affecting specific industries.
+Secretariat Economists professionals have worked with countries in Latin America, Eastern Europe, and the former Soviet Union on establishing, writing, and enforcing competition laws.
+The economists at Secretariat Economists have also advised foreign governments on their antidumping laws.
+Secretariat Economists professionals can further assist policy-makers by providing a perspective on the strategic environment, public policies, technological changes, and market developments affecting specific industries.

-EI economists also work for multilateral organizations, like the World Bank, in the evaluation of legal and judicial reform (LJR) programs.
-For example, working together with the International Women Judges Foundation, EI economists developed and implemented a methodology for evaluating a World Bank-funded program that provides legal advice to poor women in Ecuador.
+Secretariat Economists professionals also work for multilateral organizations, like the World Bank, in the evaluation of legal and judicial reform (LJR) programs.
+For example, working together with the International Women Judges Foundation, The economists at Secretariat Economists developed and implemented a methodology for evaluating a World Bank-funded program that provides legal advice to poor women in Ecuador.
 Although strengthening the rule of law has been identified as a key strategy for poverty reduction, measuring the impact of a specific LJR program face considerable challenges.
 Indeed, the major impact of effective legal reform is not seen in the cases that are brought before the courts, but instead arises from the changes in behavior induced by the knowledge of what courts will do.
 In addition, these benefits may take a long time to fully materialize, requiring innovative approaches to program evaluation.